-4.2 Components of MARC4 Core
+5.2 Components of MARC4 Core

-The core contains ROM, RAM, ALU, a program counter, RAM address registers, an instruction decoder and an interrupt controller.
+The core contains ROM, RAM, ALU, program counter, RAM address registers, instruction decoder and interrupt controller.
 The following sections describe each functional block in more detail.

-4.2.1 ROM
+5.2.1 Program Memory

-The program memory (ROM) is mask programmed with the customer application program during the fabrication of the microcontroller.
-The 4 Kbyte ROM size is addressed by a 12-bit wide program counter.
-An additional 1 Kbyte of ROM exists which is reserved for quality control self-test software.
-The lowest user ROM address segment is taken up by a 512-byte zero page which contains predefined start addresses for interrupt service routines and special subroutines accessible with single byte instructions (SCALL).
+The program memory (EEPROM) is electrically programmable and erasable with the customer application program.
+The program memory is addressed by a 12-bit wide program counter and an additional ROM bank register, thus predefining a maximum linear adressable program bank size of 4 Kbytes.
+The upper 2 Kbytes may be exchanged by ROM banking, thus allowing to address a maximum of 10 Kbytes user program.
+8 Kbytes of program memory are available within the ATAM894.
+The lowest user (EEP)ROM address segment is taken up by a 512-byte zero page which contains predefined start addresses for interrupt service routines and special subroutines accessible with single byte instructions (SCALL).

-The corresponding memory map is shown in Figure 4-2.
+The corresponding memory map is shown in Figure 5-2.
 Look-up tables of constants can also be held in ROM and are accessed via the MARC4's built-in table instruction.